renspringlea/ryba.ren/books.md

 <summary>Thy Neighbor's Wife (Georgia Beers)</summary>

 <br />
-- good fun, bread and butter, especially enjoyed the dog and the volleyball content. probably shouldve taken that suspected concussion more seriously hahaha you can tell they aren't soccer players<br />
+- good fun, bread and butter, especially enjoyed the dog and the volleyball content. probably shouldve taken that suspected concussion more seriously hahaha you can tell they aren't soccer players. some of the details of the plot and the occasional turn of phrase is very early 2000s.<br />
 <br />

 </details>